 Systems We Teach

-Our traditional Italian fencing program teaches Italian swordsmanship from the 17th to 19th Centuries, and includes the following weapons: Duelling Sword, Duelling Sabre, Rapier, and Rapier and Dagger.
-The dueling sword was the straight thrusting sword of the 19th century, descended from the European small sword.
+Our classical Italian fencing program teaches Italian swordsmanship from the 19th Centuries, and includes the following weapons: Duelling Sword, Duelling Sabre, and Bastone.
+The duelling sword was the straight thrusting sword of the 19th century, descended from the European small sword or rapier.
 These classes are taught using the Italian Fioretto (foil) or spada / spada de marra (epee).
 Our duelling sword source is Masaniello Parise’s Trattato Terico-Practico della Sherma di Spada e Sciabola, the official curriculum of the Italian Military Fencing Masters School from the 1880s.
 The duelling sabre is the typical European fencing sabre of the 19th Century, and is taught using modern fencing sabres or reproduction training sabres.
 Our duelling sabre source is Luigi Barbasetti’s The Art of the Sabre and Epee.
 Both our duelling sword and duelling sabre material is supplemented with William Gaugler’s The Science of Fencing.
-The Italian rapier is a straight double edges sword, typically with some form of complex hilt and possesing a blade of between 94-107cm (37″-42″).
-Italians were noted for their skill with this weapon from the 17th through to 19th centuries.
-Our rapier fencing material is taken from Nicoletto Giganti’s Scola, overo, teatro and is supplemented by later authors such as Ridolfo Capoferro, Nicola Terracusa e Ventura, and Paolo Bertelli
+Our bastone material is sourced from the 19th Century staff fencing system of Guiseppe Cerri (Trattato teorico-pratico della scherma di bastone, 1854).

 Italian Knightly Combat